-What Is the Opposite of Plagiarism?
+What is the opposite of plagiarism?

 “Good scientific practice” could be the answer.
 Good scientific practice consists, among other things, of the fact that in order to prepare a scientific paper (a term paper or a thesis), first of all, the current state of research must be presented, which is only possible by indicating sources.
-As part of his personal contribution to answering the research question, the author must explicitly indicate all sources that he used; sources which served him as a source of ideas, sources from which something was adopted – whether verbatim or just concerning the idea or the structure.
+As part of their personal contribution to answering the research question, the author must explicitly indicate all sources that they used; sources which served as a source of ideas, sources from which something was adopted – whether verbatim or just concerning the idea or the structure.
 These references must enable readers to locate the sources according to the respective formal requirements.

 That’s easy, isn’t it?

-Intention – Yes or No?
+Intention – yes or no?

-To produce a deliberate plagiarism seems to be easy at first: Copy & paste and you’re done.
+To produce a deliberate plagiarism seems to be easy at first: copy & paste and you’re done.
 However, since deliberate plagiarism always has the purpose of not being recognized as such, extensive knowledge and precautions are necessary in order not to be exposed.
-The humorous guide to plagiarism (German text) by Roland Schimmel shows what you need to pay attention to if you want to produce a successful plagiarism.
-The conclusion: Plagiarizing is far too complicated, it takes less effort to write a correct paper with correct citation than to successfully hide stolen ideas.
+The humorous guide to plagiarism by Roland Schimmel (German text) shows what you need to pay attention to if you want to produce a successful plagiarism.
+The conclusion: Plagiarizing is far too complicated.
+It takes less effort to write a correct paper with correct citation than to successfully hide stolen ideas.
 Especially beginners or non-specialist authors cannot measure how extensive the knowledge and experience of the supervising lecturers and professors are, how easily they either recognize – or at least suspect – a plagiarism – and eventually start searching for evidence.
 In addition, examiners can also make use of plagiarism detection software, which provides extremely useful information.

 Accidental plagiarism is a difficult construct: How can a student prove that it was not intentional?
 Especially in the first semesters, the students’ comments in the lectures on the introduction to academic writing suggest that they are puzzled by the fact that they really have to indicate everything they have read and used in their paper somewhere.
 Doesn’t it look weird when there’s footnotes all over it?
 Half a page full of footnotes seems to them to be a mere monstrosity – who wants to and who can still read it?
 The alternative way of using the American citation format is not a solution for them either: Who reads a text full of parentheses?
 They would probably prefer to ask: Are you serious?